ijonele/tech-writer-spec-rita/04-endpoints.md

 ```

 **Note:** The `status` field represents the status of the task: **open**, **in progress**, or **complete**.
 In the current version, you can update the task status manually using our website.
 Later we'll add an endpoint allowing to update tasks including their statuses.

+If your request is unauthorized or the API key is missing or invalid, the API will return a 401 error:

+    ```json
+    {
+      "message": "Unauthorized, API key missing or invalid.", "code": "401"
+    }
+    ```

 ## POST Add a new task